hulya6525/repoangular/Task-Manager-master/Task-Manager-master/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help
+## Daha Fazla Yardım

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Angular CLI hakkında daha fazla bilgi almak için ng help komutunu kullanabilir veya Angular CLI Genel Bakış ve Komut Referansı sayfasını ziyaret edebilirsiniz.